poncest/eia-grid-dependence/README.md

 *Corridor shares* are each neighbor's absolute contribution divided by the sum of all neighbors' absolute contributions.
 Contributions are computed on the signed net import ratio and approximately sum to the node's total; the gap is reported in `output/corridor_attribution_summary.csv`.

-Other candidates were investigated and reported honestly in the methodology page, including GCPD, a real flip that did not survive alternative stress thresholds and so is not a headline claim.
+Other candidates were investigated and are recorded in `output/candidate_verdicts.csv`.
+GCPD, PNM and PSCO showed exporter-to-importer flips that did not survive alternative stress thresholds, so none is a headline claim.

 ## Data sources